metreeca/metreeca-core/docs/latest/tutorials/linked-data-interaction.md

 ## Creating Resources

-New RDF resources are create by submitting an RDF description to the REST API of a writable RDF collection using the `POST` HTTP method.
+New RDF resources are created by submitting an RDF description to the REST API of a writable RDF collection using the `POST` HTTP method.

 Standard content negotiation is supported, so you may submit resource descriptions in a suitable RDF concrete syntax ([Turtle](https://www.w3.org/TR/turtle/), [N-Triples](https://www.w3.org/TR/n-triples/), [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/), …) specifying the associated MIME type in the `Content-Type` HTTP request header.